npuchkin/multiclass/README.md

 # multiclass
-Test of the MSSA classifier on artificial and read datasets
+Test of the MSSA classifier on artificial and real datasets